 Bonus Cat Breed: Abyssinian

 The Abyssinian cat originates from Africa, Ethiopia to be precise.
-It was brought into the UK by British soldiers in the 19th century, and it has grown to become a favorite cat among many people.
+It was brought into the UK by British soldiers in the 19th century, and it has grown to become a favourite cat among many people.
 It is a slender, medium-sized cat with a wedged shaped head and a clear deep reddish-brown coat.

 The Abyssinian cats are overly playful, and they are serious extroverts.
 They love chasing after every moving thing and for a slender cat; it is quite impressive how they are energetic.
-They are willful cats and will always volunteer to help you in whatever you are doing regardless of the fact that they can’t hack it.
+They are wilful cats and will always volunteer to help you in whatever you are doing regardless of the fact that they can’t hack it.

 Attention is their second name, and lack of it can quickly depress them.
 Abyssinian cats can make great show cats, and their antiques will make you notice them whether you want to or not.
 Note that they hate staying alone and being idle.